Sturmflut/sturmflut.github.io/_posts/2015-07-02-mediatek-details-soc-startup.markdown

 ## Boot ROM

 After the CPU has initialized itself, the internal SRAM controller pushes a jump instruction to address 0xFFFF0000.
-This is the internal [Boot ROM][bootrom] every chip comes with, it can't be changed.
+This is the [Boot ROM][bootrom] every chip comes with, the contents can't be changed.

-The Internal Boot ROM contains a small piece of 32-Bit ARMv7 machine code that performs the following steps:
+The Boot ROM contains a small piece of 32-Bit ARMv7 machine code that performs the following steps:

 1. Initialise UART1 (the first serial port) to 8 bit, no parity, 1 stopbit and 9600/19200 baud (depending on the clock)